-The day of the ceremony, the bride and groom must bring the marriage license, two witnesses of 18 years or older, their rings, and the suggested donation of $35.00.
+The day of the ceremony, the bride and groom must bring the marriage license, two witnesses of 18 years or older, and their rings.

 After the wedding, the marriage certificate is available and should be copied.
 Wives who have changed their names will need it for changes on their driver’s license and registration, car insurance, Social Security, credit cards, life insurance, wills, and passports.